-Nestled on acres of scenic rolling hills near the Missouri River, The Inns at St. Albans offers high-end hospitality in a magnificent, historic setting.
-A premiere destination for overnight stays, outdoor weddings, corporate meetings, dining events and private parties, we welcome you and yours to gather, retreat and celebrate amidst these extraordinary surroundings.
+Nestled on acres of scenic rolling hills near the Missouri River, The Inns at St. Albans offers warm hospitality in a magnificent, historic setting.
+An inviting destination for overnight stays, outdoor weddings, corporate meetings, dining events and private parties, we welcome you and yours to gather, retreat and celebrate amidst our pastoral surroundings.

 Once considered America’s western frontier, this land was first charted by Lewis and Clark.
 Three historic properties anchor The Inns at St. Albans.
 Old Barn Inn was originally built as a barn in 1840.
 Today it operates as an intimate indoor dining and outdoor event venue.
 The Studio Inn was built by renowned architect, Theodore Link, the designer of St. Louis Union Station.
 In the early 1900s, the estate served as the summer home of Irene Walter Johnson, wife of Oscar Johnson, co-founder of the International Shoe Company.
 Guests can now indulge in overnight stays and open-air celebrations at the Studio Inn.
 A staple of the St. Albans community since its establishment in 1892, Head’s Store continues its tradition of offering sustenance and a gathering space for our community.